Touchstone Three: Appreciating the assets of the local community

 - Sustainability is the gift of the community to give – Over 3 years have passed since Adele’s initial conversations with Vicky and Jo and the movement continues to grow.

 By working this way, they broadened their circle of participation to include near everyone in their village.
-To reduce this to a description like: they conducted an asset map, would be to fundamentally miss the point and the transformative beauty of what they engaged in.
+To reduce this to a description like: they conducted an asset mapping exercise, would be to fundamentally miss the point and the transformative beauty of what they engaged in.
 Better to say that what they did was to commit intentional, repetitive and collective acts of revelation.
-Adele took on the role of a community animator and supported on the journey, her role was invaluable and did it with great skill, but largely her function was to cheer them on.
+Adele took on the role of a community animator and supported residents on the journey, her role was invaluable and did it with great skill, but largely her function was to cheer them on.

 John McKnight often shares a story of a visit he made to the West of Ireland in the mid 60s.
 One day he wanted to go fishing and so he went into a local store and asked the shopkeeper: “do you sell bait?”, to which the shopkeeper asked” “when you say ‘bait’, what do you mean exactly?”.
 “Well like worms”, John replied.
 The shopkeeper smiled and offered this advice: “Well if I was you I’d turn around the way I came, and if you look on the ground outside the front door to the left and right, you’ll see two white washed flag stones, I think if you lifted up one of those, you’d find all the bait you need.”
 It’s a wonderful allegory which captures the essence of Touchstone 3, discovering the worms was just the start, John then needed to hook his bait, cast his line and catch some fish.
 The ABCD process then is three-fold: a) Discover, b) Connect, c) Mobilise.